SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Structuring/components_hierarchy.rst

        | Sorry this is a Scala limitation.
      - T
    * - master/slave(T)
      - | This syntax is provided by the spinal.lib.
-T should extends IMasterSlave :
+T should extend IMasterSlave :
        | Some documentation is available :ref:`here <interface_eaxample_apb>`
      - T

-There is some rules about component interconnection :
+There are some rules to follow with component interconnection:

-* Components can only read outputs/inputs signals of children components
+* Components can only read output and input signals of child components
-* Components can read their own outputs ports values (unlike VHDL)
+* Components can read their own output port values (unlike VHDL)

 .. tip::
-   If for some reason, you need to read a signals from far away in the hierarchy (debug, temporal patch) you can do it by using the value returned by some.where.else.theSignal.pull().
+   If for some reason, you need to read signals from far away in the hierarchy (debug, temporal patch) you can do it by using the value returned by `some.where.else.theSignal.pull()`.

 Pruned signals
 --------------

-SpinalHDL only generate things which are required to drive outputs of your toplevel (directly or indirectly).
+SpinalHDL only generates things which are required to drive the outputs of your top level entity (directly or indirectly).

-All other signals (the useless ones) are removed from the RTL generations and are indexed into a list of pruned signals.
+All other signals (the useless ones) are removed from the RTL generation and are inserted into a list of pruned signals.
 You can get this list via the ``printPruned`` and the ``printPrunedIo`` function on the generated ``SpinalReport``.

 .. code-block:: scala